skip to Main Content

 If you pay close attention to when and where your dog pees, you may notice a pattern.
 It may be possible to identify the cause of the peeing and make minor changes in your dog’s routine or environment that make accidents much less likely to happen.

-If certain noises or events trigger peeing caused by anxiety, lessen their anxiety by playing music or white noise to mask those sounds.
+If certain noises or events trigger peeing caused by anxiety, lessen their anxiety by playing music or white noise to mask those sounds – there is even a specific dog channel that ensures music that appeals to dogs.
 A pheromone collar or diffuser may also help to keep him calm if he has noise phobia, separation anxiety, or other anxiety issues.

 Adaptil products are drug-free and mimic the natural hormones that mother dogs emit to make their puppies feel safe and calm.
 The diffuser covers up to 700 square feet and can be used in the area of the house where your dog tends to tinkle.
 It’s odorless, so you won’t smell anything, but you may notice a difference in your dog’s anxiety.